Rocco DiSiglio: Boxing career

 Little is known about his personal life except that he was born in Newton.
 His professional boxing record does not even contain a birth date for him.
 There are also discrepancies in the spelling of his last name, both "DeSiglio" and "DiSiglio" have been used by sources.
-As a professional boxer he used the "DiSiglio" spelling. the correct spelling is diseglio.
+As a professional boxer he used the "DiSiglio" spelling.
 He also used the name "Rocky", a derivative of his given name "Rocco".
 As an amateur boxer before he became professional he trained with future professional boxers Anthony Veranis, Joseph Barboza, Tommy Sullivan, George W. Holden, Americo Sacramone, Edward G. Connors and Joe DeNucci.
 He weighed between 141 and 148 pounds.
 He was also a criminal associate of mafioso boxer Joseph Barboza, who would later lead Boston police to the site of his corpse.

 Rocco fought his first professional fight on June 10, 1960, against Walter Giles at the Boston Garden in Boston, Massachusetts.
-His second match on July 19, 1960, he was matched up against Eddie Grenke at Veterans' Memorial Stadium in Quincy, Massachusetts.
-During his professional boxing career he weighed in between 144 and 145 pounds This match was Eddie Grenke's professional boxing debut.
+For his second match on July 19, 1960, he was matched up against Eddie Grenke at Veterans' Memorial Stadium in Quincy, Massachusetts.
+This match was Eddie Grenke's professional boxing debut.
 On October 31, 1961, he knocked out competitor Donald Mendes in Revere, Massachusetts, in 1:50 and won the match.
 His last winning match was on February 2, 1962, when he knocked out Gene Garrison.
 Rocco himself was knocked out by Tommy Thibault on November 17, 1961, in Worcester, Massachusetts, and again on January 9, 1962, in Revere by Jackie Lynch.
 His last professional boxing match was against Jesse Ammons on February 17, 1964, which he lost.
 His overall professional boxing record was three wins, four losses and one withdrawn match in a total of twenty-seven matches fought.

 It is rumored by Howie Carr and former mobster Vincent Teresa that Rocco supplemented his petty boxer's income by being a prizefighter for members of the Patriarca crime family who had interests in illegal betting and professional sports.
 In 1964 he gave up his dreams of being a professional boxer entirely and became active in the Patriarca crime family.

-He was married to an Italian-American housewife and drove a burgundy 1962 Ford Thunderbird on a desolate street at night in his home city of Newton.
-He left behind a wife and no children.
+He married Joanne Dalicandro and lived with her in Newton.
+They had no children.